wdenton/laertes/README.md

 If you run a different system, check Nokogiri's instructions.

-You will also need [Git](http://git-scm.com/) to get this source code, if you don't have [curl](http://curl.haxx.se/) then you should also install it.
-It's very usful.
-Again, these commands are meant for Debian/Ubuntu, so you'll have to adapt them to your system if you run something different.
+You will also need [Git](http://git-scm.com/) to get this source code.

     $ sudo apt-get install git

+While I'm at it, let me recommend two other useful tools: [curl](http://curl.haxx.se/) and [jsonlint](https://github.com/zaach/jsonlint).

+These commands are meant for Debian/Ubuntu, so you'll have to adapt them to your system if you run something different:

     $ sudo apt-get install curl
+    $ sudo apt-get install npm
+	$ npm install jsonlint -g

 ## Installation